Composition and Division

 So this dog is your father and you are the brother of the puppies.

-The interlocutor is disoriented, and everyone finds that very funny (Plato, Euth., XXIV, 298a-299d, pp. 141-142).
-S. Sophism.
+The interlocutor is disoriented, and everyone finds it very funny (Plato, Euth., XXIV, 298a-299d, pp. 141-142). see Sophism.

-(i) Consider the statement: “it is possible to write while not writing” (RS, 4); it can be interpreted in two ways:
+(i) Consider the statement: “It is possible to write while not writing” (RS, 4); it can be interpreted in two ways:

 Therefore, by composition of the two statements into one: